mathigatti/sampleTuner/README.md

 ## Requirements

 - python 3
+- python libraries
   - aubio
   - scipy
   - numpy

 ## Usage
 It is used running the main script `sampleTuner.py`, it has two parameters, the filename and the new frequency you want to convert the file (optional, 261.63 by default).